Get News & Updates Directly To Your Inbox

-Then there is Medicare Supplement, also called Medigap, which pays some expenses Parts A and B do not.
+Another element is Medicare Supplement – also called Medigap.
+Medicare Supplement pays some expenses not covered by Parts A and B.

 Medicare.gov offers a guide to help you get started.
-Another source is the National Council on Aging .
+Another good resource is the National Council on Aging .

-One good place for answers is your health plan.
-You can always find answers by going to www.bcbsok.com/medicare or by calling the customer service number on the back of your card.
+Your health plan is another place you can turn to for information.
+You can always find answers by going to www.bcbsok.com/medicare or by calling the customer service number on the back of your member ID card.

 Here are answers to some common questions:

 What is a Special Enrollment Period?
 You can make changes to your Medicare Advantage and Medicare drug plan if certain things change in your life.
-The period can be triggered by moving to a place not covered by your current plan or by some plan changes.
+The special enrollment period can be triggered by moving to a place not in your current plan’s service area or by some plan changes.

 What is a Low-Income Subsidy or Extra Help?
 People with limited income may get help paying for their prescription drugs.
-The Social Security Administration or a state Medicaid office has the facts.
+The Social Security Administration or a state Medicaid office can fill you in on all the facts.